Summit County finds itself again at the forefront of the pandemic in Colorado

 "That was a bitter pill to swallow," said Summit County Commissioner Elisabeth Lawrence.
 "But I think it was also reflective and insightful, almost like a crystal ball, of what the rest of the state was going to start seeing."

-Summit - and Eagle and Pitkin - is ahead of the rest of the state in terms of omicron's spread.
+Summit, Eagle and Pitkin are ahead of the rest of the state in terms of omicron's spread.
 But not by much, not anymore: The state's positivity rate has topped 26%, and hospitalizations have sharply climbed again, after a month of welcome declines.
 Because of recent data lags, it's unclear just how many cases Colorado is reporting of late, but they're significantly higher than any previous point in the pandemic.
 The state set several successive daily records at the end of December.

 The first omicron case was identified in Colorado in Arapahoe County on Dec.
-2. Beginning six days later, positive tests from Summit County were sent to the state lab for sequencing, to determine if they were omicron cases.
+2. A short time later, positive tests from Summit County were sent to the state lab for sequencing, to determine if they were omicron cases.
 But those samples, sent between Dec.
 8 and Dec.
-15, were not processed - and omicron not officially confirmed in the county - until Jan.
+15, were not processed — and omicron not officially confirmed in the county — until Jan.
 3, nearly a month later.

 At that point, the results were immaterial, officials in the county said.
 The proof of omicron's arrival was all around them, and county leaders enacted a mask mandate on Dec.
 30. Lawrence said rapid tests were impossible to find in the county; she drove to Denver and checked eight different Walgreens to find some.
 Wait times for community testing sites in the county were as long as three and a half hours.